web2solutions/DHTMLX-Perl/README.md

 DHTMLX
 ------

-dhtmlxSuite is a rich JavaScript library that delivers a complete set of UI components
+dhtmlxSuite is a JavaScript library that provides a complete set of Ajax- powered UI components.
+Use dhtmlxSuite to build enterprise-level web apps with clean interface, fast performance, and rich user experience.

 http://www.dhtmlx.com/